Rel-incode/CristianaSantos/index.md

 5. Lucas-Rhimbassen M., Santos C., Long G. A., Rapp L. (2019).
 “Conceptual model for a profitable return on investment from space debris as abiotic space resource”, 8th Conf. for Aeronautics and Space Sciences (EUCASS, 2019), 13

 6. Lucas-Rhimbassen M., Santos C., Rapp L. (2019), Mega constellations – Liability and insurance issues, 70th Int.
 Astronautical Congress (IAC, 2019) (forthcoming)

+### Teaching:
+My teaching experience has been addressed both to law students and non-legal experts in the topics of privacy and data protection, consumer law and space law.